ridwan-shakil/Plugin-development-guide/01 Sarting Process/Namespacing.md

     ✔ Files in the same folder usually share the same namespace
     ✔ Folders define responsibility, not class names
     ❌ Main plugin bootstrap file → NO namespace
+    ✔ Must prefix the namespace so you don't have to prefix anything else